Personnel, Diagnostic Services & Technology

 Our physicians conduct and participate in research projects, developing in-depth knowledge of advanced therapies and technology.
 They ensure that patients receive cutting-edge care, using their extensive experience to provide superior medical care.

 Diagnostic Imaging and Pathology at Virginia Hospital Center bring all their capabilities together when working with your physician to provide a precise diagnosis.
-Using procedures that range from traditional X-rays to CT scans, VEO, ultrasound, nuclear medicine, PET scanning, mammogrpaphy and MRI's including the Skyra 3T Open Bore MRI, breast MRI, Diagnostic Imaging has all the technological tools and trained personnel needed to provide fast, accurate results.
+Using procedures that range from traditional X-rays to CT scans, VEO, ultrasound, nuclear medicine, PET scanning, mammography and MRI's including the Skyra 3T Open Bore MRI, breast MRI, Diagnostic Imaging has all the technological tools and trained personnel needed to provide fast accurate results.

-Interventional Radiology offers rapid diagnostic capabilities utilizing image guided biopsies and minimally invasive treatment options, which include chemoembolization and radio frequency tumor ablation.
+Interventional Radiology offers rapid diagnostic capabilities utilizing image-guided biopsies and minimally invasive treatment options, which include chemoembolization and radiofrequency tumor ablation.

 The Pathology Department uses the most advanced techniques and procedures to assess tissue samples for the presence of cancerous cells.
 Both departments are fully certified by their professional associations.